Chupan

-Amir Chūpān (امیر چوپان; died November 1327), also spelt Choban or Coban, was a Chupanid noble of the Ilkhanate, and nominal general of the Mongol Empire.
+Amir Chūpān (امیر چوپان; died October/November 1327), also spelt Choban or Coban, was a Chupanid noble of the Ilkhanate, and nominal general of the Mongol Empire.
 He was ennobled by Emperor Taiding of Yuan as Duke of Yi (翊國公).

 Background

-Chupan's father Malek participated in Siege of Baghdad while his uncle Akrunchi participated in a campaign in Georgia in 1318.
-His grandfather was Tudaun from the Suldus clan and was directly descended from Chilaun, who was one of Chingis Khan's four great companions.
+Chupan's father Malek participated in the Siege of Baghdad in 1258 while his uncle Akrunchi participated in a campaign in Georgia in 1318.
+His grandfather was Tudaun from the Suldus clan and was directly descended from Chilaun, who was one of Genghis Khan's four great companions.
 Tudaun accompanied Hulagu on his campaign against Golden Horde in 1262 and named as governor of Diyar Bakr, died in 1277 at the Battle of Elbistan.

 Early career

 He participated in a battle against Nogai of Golden Horde in 1289 during his 20s.
 Amir Chupan was mentioned as a supporter of Gaykhatu during the latter's successful campaign for the Ilkhanid throne.
 During Ghazan's fight with Baydu for the throne in 1295, Chupan met with him near the Ustunavand castle and changed sides.
 He participated in a campaign against Sulaimish of Oirats, who rebelled in Anatolia in 1299.
 He acted as a senior commander during Ghazan's three campaigns against Syria, then under the rule of the Mamelukes.
 However, later, Chupan's army under the command of Ghazan's chief military officer Qutlugh Shah, was defeated by the Mamelukes in the battle of Marj al-Saffar (1303).
 When Qutlugh Shah fled, Chupan stayed with the army, and reached Ghazan in June.
 Ghazan, furious at the defeat, punished both Qutlugh Shah and Chupan, though the latter was dealt with more leniently.
 He also met Zahid Gilani sometime during reign of Ghazan.